rabiadhikari/OrchidForDynamo/Orchid_130.md

 ﻿**Versioning:** Number syntax: Major.Minor.Build.Revision (x.x.x.x).
-The major number follows the Dynamo version, 132.x.x is usable in Dynamo +1.3.2.x versions.
+The major number follows the Dynamo version, 130.x.x is usable in Dynamo +1.3.0.x versions.
 The minor number is internal major builds.
 The build number is internal minor builds.
 The revision number is an internal build number without public documentation and display in this file.

 ### History of Orchid for Dynamo 1.3.x ###

+134.5.0
+- Total refactored and major parts recoded.

 134.4.2
 - Core: nodes for BuiltInParameter.
 Nodes for copying and transferring elements between different document.
 Nodes for opening, save and closing central files.
 Nodes for linking files into documents.